 In the first session you may be deciding whether the therapist is the person you want to work with.
-They may also be deciding whether they think they are the best person to work with you.
 This is natural as counselling is a very personal business.
 If not, you can expect them to try and help you find someone more appropriate.
 Its very important to feel that your therapist ‘gets’ or understands you, and that you feel comfortable with them.
 If necessary ‘shop around’ for the right therapist for you.

 You can expect to feel a bit nervous.
 After all you are talking about very personal things with someone you don’t know.
 Counselling/Therapy can be both a challenging and rewarding experience.
 Once you’ve got over any initial nerves, it can actually be easier to talk to someone you don’t know, because:

 - They aren’t involved in your life